fcanela/block-battles/README.md

 - **Use multiple accounts.** Keep track of your games between different accounts.
 Games are persisted locally per connected account, with automatic switching.
-- **Best-effort resolution of winner.** Given the event-less nature of the game contract, it tries the best to resolve the game outcome by inspecting the internal transactions with Etherscan API.
+- **Winner resolution.** Uses Etherscan API to resolve the game choices and outcomes in all scenarios.
 - **HTTPS only**.
 Served via Netlify, which uses HSTS to force SSL connections and reduces the ability of attackers to inject malicious code that compromises fair game.